- Pushes mesh outward or inward into a spherical shape with settings to control the amount of pinching at the edge of

 - Clay Strips

 - Similar to the Clay brush, but it uses a cube to define the brush area of influence rather than a sphere.

 - Crease Shift-C

 - Creates sharp indents or ridges by pushing or pulling the mesh, while pinching the vertices together.

 - Works like the Flatten brush, but only brings vertices below the brush plane upwards.
-The inverse of the Scrape brush is to Deepen by pushing vertices above the plane downward.
+The inverse of the Fill brush is to Deepen by pushing vertices below the plane downward.

 - Flatten/Contrast Shift-T

 - The Flatten brush determines an “area plane” located by default at the average height above/below the vertices within the brush area.
 The vertices are then pulled towards this plane.
 The inverse of the Flatten brush is the Contrast brush which pushes vertices up or down away from the brush plane.

 - Grab G